 Using this protocol means that no hardware handshaking is required, for a microcontroller this means two less lines are required.
 There are some implications however and that is that the device must wait until the full command is received before acting on it.
 The buffer size default for a device is 64 bytes but this may vary.
-The buffer cannot be exceeded so it is important that the host waits for the ACK.
+The buffer cannot be exceeded so will restrict some forms of communication.